 Drawings with pencil has, as b / w photos, their own artistic expression.
 They can not hide behind rich colors, but may appear well-defined in the design, composition, values and textures.

 It seems graphite is getting more accepted as a media beyond pure sketching.
 That is well deserved.
 The results with pencil can be very unique compared to all other media.

 Is the newest media, I have tried.
 And it fascinated me how this medium's simplicity is both its strength and a challenge.

 Ink drawings gives a unique expression and as with graphite, they do not require large setup, allows for many details and I like those black and white drawings.

-I have drawn in a style I call "old school natural history" style, and a more decorative with simple lines.
+I have drawn in a style I call "old school natural history" style, and also used ink with brush, it gives another look.

 The journey from pencil to cp may seem short as they seem similar.